Micaiah in the Bible

 Verse ConceptsHillsProphecy, Fulfilment Of OtProphecy, Methods Of OtSheepShepherds, As Kings And LeadersWatchfulness, DivineInadequate ShepherdingScattered Like SheepEscaping To MountainsLet Them Go HomeNo King

-Micaiah said, "Therefore hear the word of Yahweh.
-I saw Yahweh sitting on his throne, and all the army of heaven standing by him on his right hand and on his left.
+Micaiah said, "That being the case, hear the word of the Lord.
+I saw the Lord sitting on his throne, with all the heavenly assembly standing on his right and on his left.

 Verse ConceptsAngels RejoicingSeeing GodSittingStandingThroneWord Of GodHeaven, God's ThroneArmies, GodThe Armies Of HeavenHeavenly Vision